Cadmio y Cobalto en los colores vallejo

 Proposition 65 caused great concern to the manufacturers of colors for artists.
 Some manufactures developed lines which do not contain the listed pigments.
 Vallejo introduced Acrylic Studio, a line of artists colors which does not contain either Cadmium or Cobalt pigment.
-Liquid Acrylic and Model Air, color lines formulated for airbrushing, do not contain Cadmium or Cobalt.
+Model Air, color line formulated for airbrushing, do not contain Cadmium or Cobalt.

 However, further studies did not lead to a complete elimination of these pigments in artists’ colors or other industrial applications.
 The thermal and chemical stability of Cadmium is far superior to other pigments of similar hue.
 And in recent years, the manufacturing process of cadmium pigments has been much improved.
 Although soluble cadmium compounds and fumes are toxic, the pigments themselves have become practically insoluble and are now considered safe when used within the strictly regulated limits now applied.
 Of maximum importance is the solubility of the pigment, and only those pigments with a low solubility are employed , in accordance with the USA TCLP (Toxicity Characteristic Leaching Procedure), a ruling which states that the maximum amount of soluble Cadmium in pigments should be 1ppm.
 The level of solubility of the pigments is further controlled in order to comply with the Council of Europe Resolution AP(89)1 Food Contact Limits, USA TCLP Waste Leaching Limits, Safety of Toys Directive 88/378/EEC (EN 71): Part 3 related to the coating of toys and EPA SW 846 Federal Regulation Vol.55 No.61 conforming to TCLP.
 See also Cadmium Regulations Update.